McFaden History, Family Crest & Coats of Arms

 The surname McFaden was first found in Kintyre, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the McFaden family
+Early History of the McFaden family

 This web page shows only a small excerpt of our McFaden research.
 Another 109 words (8 lines of text) are included under the topic Early McFaden History in all our PDF Extended History products and printed products wherever possible.